chirpstack/chirpstack-gateway-bridge/docs/content/gateway/wifx.md

 ---
 title: Wifx
-description: Installation of the LoRa Gateway Bridge on Wifx gateways (e.g. LORIX One).
+description: Installation of the ChirpStack Gateway Bridge on Wifx gateways (e.g. LORIX One).
 menu:
   main:
     parent: gateway